top of page

 It was time to put these flows into historical context.
 Increasing human population sizes required increased flows of nitrogen.
 Every ancient agricultural civilisations had at least one legume in its repertoire.

-For example, In the Americas the Aztecs had climbing beans and the Incas had peanuts, the Middle East had lentils and chickpeas, the East had mung beans and soybeans, and Africa had the black-eyed pea.
 Legumes, of course, form an essential part of vegetarian and vegan diets.
-I also told the students about cover crops, such as legumes, which fix nitrogen while a crop field is not in use.
+I also told the students about cover crops, such as legumes, which fix nitrogen while a field is not in use.
+This raises the nitrogen content of the soil before cultivation begins.

-Next I discussed the processes of nitrification that ultimately convert ammonia into nitrates.
-I explained to students that plants would assimilate ammonia, but in high concentrations it is toxic and that makes nitrate the preferred form of nitrogen.
-This adds to the narrative that rates of nitrogen flow into the food web are limited by the action of bacteria.
+Next, I discussed the processes of nitrification that ultimately convert ammonia into nitrates.
+I explained to students that plants would assimilate ammonia, but in high concentrations, it is toxic, making nitrate the preferred form.

-I added the flows of nitrifying and assimilating (of nitrate), and then discussed the rates.
+I added the flows of nitrifying and assimilating (of nitrate), and discussed the rates.

 Here I paused to return to the historical context.
-Industrial nations that wanted to feed and increase their population, therefore needed to think about the problem of nitrate concentrations in soils.
+Industrial nations that wanted to feed and increase their population needed to consider the soil nitrate concentrations.
 Gorman (2013) tells this story well.
-Hundreds of years ago, in England it was the law that the manure found in stables was property of the monarch, and there was a team of people in charge of collecting it.
+Hundreds of years ago, in England, it was the law that the manure found in stables belonged to the monarch, and a team of people was charged with collecting it.

-I then added the ammonifying flow that returns nitrogen from the food web back to the ammonia stock.
-This represents the completion of the cycling of nitrogen within ecosystems.
+I added the ammonifying flow that returns nitrogen from the food web to ammonia.
+Ammonification is related to decomposition and represents the completion of nitrogen cycling within ecosystems.
+(This step is represented differently in the model for 14–16 shown at the end of this post)

 I discussed with students that these flows are typically much faster than the inputs and outputs to ecosystems.
 Therefore, ecosystems act as accumulators of nitrogen.
 However, collecting manure wasn’t enough.
-As populations increased further, inputs to the system had to increase.
+As population sizes increased, inputs to the system also had to increase to sustain the growth.

 Islands in the pacific off Chile and Peru, which had accumulated nitrogen-rich bird poo for milenia, suddenly became hot property—enhancing tensions between those countries.
 Europe and America imported huge quantities.

 But, as demand outstripped supply, the Haber process was invented to industrially fix nitrogen and produce artificial fertiliser (and munitions).
-Humans have now duplicated the nitrogen flows across the globe.
+Through this process, humans have duplicated global nitrogen flows.

 I finished the lesson by showing and discussing with the students a graph of the human population and an estimate of what it would be had the Haber process not been invented.